 5 Things to Look for When Hiring Independent Talent

-Hiring independent talent as an addition to a full-time workforce is a growing strategy among companies today.
-With 64.6 million people working independently, there’s a lot of talent to choose from.
-But finding the right person who has the skillset you need and aligns with your company culture or working style can be a challenge.
-Here are five tips you can use to narrow down the pool and find the best talent to meet your needs.
+Hiring independent talent to complement a full-time workforce is an increasingly popular strategy among companies today.
+With 72.7 million people working independently, there’s plenty of talent to choose from.
+However, finding the right person who possesses the necessary skills and aligns with your company culture or working style can be challenging.
+Here are five tips to help you narrow down the pool and find the best talent to meet your needs.

 1. Use a Marketplace to Find Skilled Talent

-There are many ways to find independent talent: asking for referrals, doing an online search, paying a staffing agency, or using your company career site, just to name a few.
-But to truly home in on top talent, try using an online marketplace.
+There are many ways to find independent talent, such as asking for referrals, working with a staffing agency, or posting on your company career site, just to name a few.
+One of the most effective ways to engage with talent is using an online marketplace.
 A marketplace connects hiring managers with independent contractors directly on an online platform, eliminating the need for a third party like a staffing company.

-Independent talent creates a profile that highlights their skillsets, work experience, and what they are looking for.
-They can search for and apply to available roles as well. on the other end, managers can evaluate candidates that applied to their position or use the platform to search for and reach out to talent.
-Marketplaces are a great choice because they are designed specifically to connect independents with your company.
+Independent talent creates a profile that highlights their skillsets, work experience, and their career goals.
+They can search for and apply to available roles as well.
+On the other end, managers can evaluate candidates that applied to their position or use the platform to search for and reach out to talent.
+Talent marketplaces are a great choice because they are designed specifically to connect independents with your company.

 2. Review Their Professional Portfolio or Website

 Once you find a candidate you are interested in, review their work by looking at their professional portfolio or website.
 A website or resume should outline the timelines and durations of past projects they’ve worked on, so you can get a better picture of their experience.
-Keep an eye out for specific results, achievements, or awards they might list.
+Keep an eye out for specific results, achievements, or awards they list on their profiles.

-A professional website or portfolio should also list examples (even if company names are redacted) of work they’ve completed.
-If a contractor does not share any examples of their past work on a public space, reach out to them and ask if they would be willing to do so.
+A professional website or portfolio should also list examples of work they’ve completed.
+If a contractor doesn’t have examples of their past work available in a public space, reach out to them and ask if they would be willing to do so.

 3. Ask About Additional Skills or Certifications

 Just like traditional employees, independent contractors are always working on updating their skills to stay on top of their game.
-If there is a specific skill or certification you’re looking for, be sure to list it in your job posting and ask potential candidates about it.
-Even if a candidate doesn’t have the specific certification or credential, perhaps they have pursued similar ones.
-The fact that they’ve taken action to build their professional resume shows motivation and desire to grow their career and skillet.
+If there’s a specific skill or certification you’re looking for, be sure to include it in your job posting and ask potential candidates about it.
+Even if a candidate lacks the exact credential, they may have pursued similar ones.
+The fact that they’ve taken action to build their professional resume shows a desire to grow their career and skillset.

-If you’re set on a particular certification that a great candidate doesn’t have, consider assessing this skill in other ways during the interview process. perhaps there is a series of questions you can ask or a short assessment you can ask the contractor to take that would give you insight into their capabilities.
+If you’re focused on a specific certification that a strong candidate lacks, consider evaluating this skill through other means during the interview process.
+For instance, you might provide a short assessment for the contractor to complete, offering deeper insight into their capabilities.

 Up next: Hiring Soft Skills for Future Success: Creativity